Chapter 9:

 Harmony’s own pain wouldn’t allow her to stop.
 “So many lives lost… for what?
 For whom?
 Is this truly necessary?”
 Tears began to pool in the corners of her eyes.

-Evander’s gaze lingered on her, his face still stoic, but his warm brown eyes softened ever so slightly, as if trying to comprehend her.
+Evander’s gaze lingered on her, his face still stoic, but his warm brown eyes softened ever so slightly, a quiet acknowledgment carried through the subtle movements of his ears and the gentle, protective arcs of his tail.
 He drew a deep, measured breath, weighing his words before speaking:

 “You think it could be fair… You think justice is possible.
 But the world… the world is not always fair.
 Not for me.
 Not for you.”